nyjackson/SBA-319/README.md

 ## Purpose

-This assessment measures your understanding of MongoDB and your capability to implement its features in a practical manner.
+This assessment measures my understanding of MongoDB and my capability to implement its features in a practical manner.

 - Create a server application with Node, Express, and MongoDB.
 - Create a CRUD API using Express and MongoDB.